Collective Annealing by Switching Temperatures: a Boltzmann-type description: Numerical examples

 where $N_\kappa$ and $N_\gamma$ are the amount of samples in $\kappa$ and $\gamma$ respectively.
 The metric we will consider is the ``Normalised weighted average steps".
 To compute this, we divide the average steps by the success rate and normalize between 0 and 1.

 This gives Figure \ref{fig:norm}, where we can make the following observations:

 \begin{itemize} \item Even for different functions, dimensions and particle counts, we observe that the performance of the algorithm behaves similarly.
-This is evident by looking at Figure \ref{fig:norm}.
+This is evident from Figure \ref{fig:norm}.
 The only exception is the behaviour of 10D Rastrigin for high values of $\kappa$.

-\item The effect of $\kappa$ is similar for all test cases: every curve has a clear turning point.
+\item The effect of $\kappa$ is qualitatively similar across the test cases, with a clear turning point in each curve.
 For 10D Rastrigin, the turning point comes a lot earlier than in the other test cases.
 This is likely due to the definition of Rastrigin itself.
 Looking at eq. (\ref{eq:rastrigin}), the function evaluations are \textit{dependent} on $d$.
 This has the consequence of ``stretching" the function out in higher dimensions.
 This causes particles to become more easily stuck in local minima since the ``jump out" becomes more difficult.
 Higher values for $\kappa$ implies faster cooling, which implies that particles are expected to find the global minimizer fast.
-The lower optimal value for $\kappa$ means that the algorithm has somehow learned or understands to cool slower due to the increased difficulty of the higher dimensionality.
+The lower effective value of \(\kappa\) indicates that slower cooling is preferable in this more difficult high-dimensional regime.